rofinator1465/smashnotes/README.md

 ### Active Challenges

 #### Bugs/Fixes Required
-QuickNotes modal doesn't reset fields with SAVE AND CLOSE only on enter press in tags field

 #### QuickNotes
 Connect to Firebase and accept data.
 States are set and data outputs correctly.